 Historical data, starting from the first time application of Solvency II, are required for claims paid and RBNS claims but not for Best Estimate of Claims Provision.
 For the compilation of the historical data for claims paid and RBNS claims the same approach concerning the length of triangle for the on–going reporting will be applied (i.e. the shorter between 15 + 1 years and the undertakings' claims settlement cycle).

-All or part of an obligation moves from S.19.01 into S.16.01, when both of the conditions below are met:
+All or part of an obligation moves from S.19.01 into S.16.01, when both of the below conditions are met:

 iii.
 All or part of the obligation has been formally settled as an annuity; and